Romantic Road Germany

 Germany was especially favoured because of the influence of the part of England settled by the Saxon invaders.

-St Mang Abbey in Füssen
+St Mang abbey in Füssen, Germany

 St Kilian of Würzburg